MKorostoff/incarceration-in-real-numbers/METHODOLOGY.md

 # Total Correctional Population

 * About [4.9 million will be incarcerated this year](https://www.prisonpolicy.org/reports/repeatarrests.html).
-* The lifetime chance of going to prison is [5.1% for all Americans](https://bjs.gov/content/pub/pdf/Llgsfp.pdf) (see page 3, table 2).
-In a population of 328 million people, this equals 16.8 million people currently living who will ever be incarcerated.
-This, of course, assumes that incarceration rates remain stable, which is impossible to predict.
+* As of 2001, there were [5.6 million adults who had ever been to prison](https://www.bjs.gov/content/pub/pdf/piusp01.pdf).
+We will assume that about the same number of adults today have ever been to prison, though in reality it is probably higher.
+A baby born in 2001 was projected to have a [6.6%](https://www.bjs.gov/content/pub/pdf/piusp01.pdf) lifetime chance of going to prison.
+There are around [80 million](https://www.statista.com/statistics/241488/population-of-the-us-by-sex-and-age/) Americans born in 2001 or later, meaning there are another 5.3 million juveniles now alive who can expect to be imprisoned at some point.
+These two figures (adults previously incarcerated, plus juveniles who will eventually be incarcerated) gives us the minimum number of living Americans who have ever been or will ever go to prison: 10.9 million.
+Missing from this figure are adults who have _not yet_ been to prison, but will eventually.
+This is likely a sizable number, but smaller than the other two because risk of imprisonment peaks in early adulthood.
+This is all to say, 10.9 million is certainly an undercount of the total number.
 * [77 million have a criminal record](https://www.prisonpolicy.org/reports/pie2020.html).
 "Criminal record" here means that an individual appears in the Federal Department of Justice [Survey of State Criminal
 History Information Systems](https://www.ncjrs.gov/pdffiles1/bjs/grants/251516.pdf).
 * [113 million *adults*](https://everysecond.fwd.us/downloads/EverySecond.fwd.us.pdf) have ever had an immediate family member incarcerated (parent, sibling, or child).
 Children are excluded from this statistic, meaning the actual number is certainly much higher, but no one has gathered this data.
 Also excluded from this statistic are people who have had household members outside their immediate family incarcerated (grand parents, for instance).

 # Plea Bargains

 Around [97% of criminal cases](https://www.nacdl.org/Document/TrialPenaltySixthAmendmentRighttoTrialNearExtinct) resolve in a guilty plea, though the exact number is difficult to know, because there is no unified reporting system for this data across every jurisdiction.
 Not all incarcerated people have been convicted—around [555,000 incarcerated Americans have not been convicted](https://www.prisonpolicy.org/reports/pie2020.html) or entered a guilty plea, mostly held in pre-trial detention.
-This means only around 1.75 million cases have been resolved of the 2.3 million people incarcerated.
-The 3% of resolved cases which had trials equal a little over 50,000 incarcerated Americans who have been convicted at trial.
-This equals around 2% of the whole.
+So while around 3% or *convicts* had a trial (about 50,000 people) only around 2% of incarcerated people had trials, because not all incarcerated people are convicts.

 For data comparing the United States to plea bargaining in other countries, see [The Disappearing Trial](https://www.fairtrials.org/sites/default/files/publication_pdf/Report-The-Disappearing-Trial.pdf).